F-Persson/Blazingly-Fast-Productivity-Tagger/README.md

 press "ctrl + left mouse click" - you'll get a popup to save the text and url, with option to add tags for that site.

 To access your bookmarks and notes, press "ctrl + right mouse click".

+## TODO

+### Backend (preferable C#) that stores all users tags.
+If the same url is posted multiple times - add +1 in the all tags area and give the option to see which tags has the most + within a specifc time.
+Today, this week, month etc.
+### Make login possible to save your tags
+### sort tags by date
+### In options page - show how many times it has been tagged and upvoted or downvoted